Abelian ideals of maximal dimension for solvable Lie algebras: Nilpotent Lie algebras

-In dimension $7$ we use the classification of Magnin to compute $\al(\Lg)$ for all indecomposable, complex nilpotent Lie algebras of dimension $7$.
+The Hasse diagram for the degenerations of nilpotent Lie algebras in dimension $6$ is given in the end of the paper.
+For more details on degenerations see \cite{BU18}.
+There are some typos in \cite{SEE} which we found by computing all degenerations again.
+This is not part of this paper, but will be published elsewhere.
+The Hasse diagram is only listed for the interested reader as an appendix, to demonstrate that the computation of $\al(\Lg)$ has interesting applications.
+The diagram also gives a good control for the computation of $\al(\Lg)$, since it is well known that $\al(\Lg)\le \al(\Lh)$ if $\Lg \ra_{\rm deg} \Lh$, see \cite{BU18}. \\ In dimension $7$ we use the classification of Magnin to compute $\al(\Lg)$ for all indecomposable, complex nilpotent Lie algebras of dimension $7$, using an algorithm of \cite{CNT}.
 Note that $4\le \al(\Lg)\le 6$ in this case, see lemma $\ref{mub}$.
 The result is as follows:\\[0.2cm]